colin-walker/wordpress-likes-and-replies/README.md

 Version 1.01

-(Requires the Webmention plugin by Matthias Pfefferle - https://wordpress.org/plugins/webmention/)
+(Requires a way to send webmentions like the Webmention plugin by Matthias Pfefferle - https://wordpress.org/plugins/webmention/)